How to Prevent Search Engines from Indexing Your Videos

 Disable Search Engine Indexing account wide

-3. Click the ‘Save Changes to Settings’ button at the top of the page.
+3. Click the ‘Publish Changes’ button at the top right of the page.

-Only block search indexing for specific videos or live streams from the settings detail page for that item.
+You can also block search indexing for specific playlists, videos, or live streams from the settings detail page for that item.

 2. Make sure to click ‘Save Changes’ when you are done.